JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 #### Settings Repository Plugin and Export Settings Feature

+> The _Settings Repository_ plugin is unbundled starting with the version 2022.3 and will be no longer maintained.
+>
+{type="warning"}

 Persistent components can be shared via the _Settings Repository_ plugin and _Export Settings_ feature, depending on the `roamingType` of the `@Storage` annotation.
 See the [](#defining-the-storage-location) for more details.